 “We can’t afford Leon.”

-We stood in a bare house stripped of emotions and of music which Leon would play every second day in our living room.
-We had a grand piano there and above it was our great-grandfather’s portrait.
-In our house, there were never any portraits of the General Practitioner’s family but only of my father’s.
+We stood in a bare house stripped of emotions and music that Leon would play every second day in our living room.
+We had a grand piano there, and above it was our great-grandfather’s portrait.
+There were never any portraits of the General Practitioner’s family in our house but only of my father’s.
 They were ‘better people,’ very noble, and they always regretted that my father had married a plain general practitioner.
 What a waste!
 He could have married Princess Ann or someone in that line.
 But it didn’t happen.
-Princess Ann had never met my father, even if she had, she would never have thought of him as a potential suitor.
+Princess Ann had never met my father.
+Even if she had, she would never have thought of him as a potential suitor.
 He was plain: an arrogant thorny man.
 Prickly.
 Like a prick.